Sara-Alkhateeb/Movies-Library/README.md

 1. Browse movies by genre, release year, or title
 2. Search for movies by title or keyword
 3. View details about each movie, including the title, release year, and synopsis
-4. Add movies to a favorites list for easy access later
+4. Trending list movies
-5. Mark movies as watched or unwatched
+5. Populer and upcoming movies collection